 Detection Dogs for Conservation

 Accurate data on presence / absence and spatial distribution for fauna species is key to their conservation.
-Collecting such data, however, can be time consuming, laborious and costly, in particular for fauna species characterised by low densities, large home ranges, and cryptic or elusive behaviour.
+Collecting this data can be time consuming, laborious and costly, especially for species, like koalas, which are characterised by low densities, large home ranges, and cryptic or elusive behaviour.

-Maya, the koala scat detection dog (pictured left), has proven to be 19 times quicker and 153% more accurate in finding koala scats than human-only teams.
-Scats provide genetic, physiological, toxicological, hormone, dietary, Chlamydia and other physiological information used to determine animal health.
+Maya, our first koala scat detection dog, has proven to be 19 times quicker and 153% more accurate in finding koala scats than human-only teams.
+Scat provides genetic, physiological, toxicological, hormone, dietary, Chlamydia and other physiological information used to determine animal health.

 We undertake consultancies and research to identify on the distribution, movement, genetic connectivity, health and presence of disease in koala populations.